Je suis une célébrité, sortez-moi de là !

 Je suis une célébrité, sortez-moi de là ! is a French television reality show presented by Jean-Pierre Foucault and Christophe Dechavanne in season 1, and Laurence Boccolini in season 2.
 It was broadcast on TF1 from 14 April 2006 to 28 April 2006.
 It is the French version of the international reality show I'm a Celebrity...Get Me Out of Here!.
 The first season was broadcast live in the early evening from Teresópolis in Brazil.
-The second season aired in the summer of 2019.
+The second season aired in the summer of 2019, it took place in South Africa.

 Series overview

 Winners crowned King or Queen of their respective year.